jayunit100/rudolf_web/README.md

 First method

-- Certify your keys with heroku (email jay to add you to the heroku app authenticated users emails)
+- certify your keys with heroku (email jay to add you to the heroku app authenticated users emails)
-- Install the heroku toolbelt.
+- install the heroku toolbelt
+- then:

-- git remote add heroku git@heroku.com:appname.git
+        git remote add heroku git@heroku.com:appname.git
---->  git remote add git@heroku.com:rudolfcode.git
+        git remote add git@heroku.com:rudolfcode.git

 Automated method (beta)

-- Push to github (this is experimental, and underway, we will see if it works).
+- push to github (this is experimental, and underway, we will see if it works).

 Pushing and Pulling
 -------------------